discordjs/guide/guide/additional-features/reloading-commands.md

 This section assumes you followed the [Command Handling](/guide/creating-your-bot/command-handling.md) part.

 ::: warning
-The reload is not a command that should be used for every users.
+The reload is not a command that should be generally used by every user.
 You should deploy it as a guild command in a private guild.
 :::

 ```js